tapani-hopkins/wasps2kotka/inst/extdata/README_extdata.md

 ## kotka_template_malaise.csv

 Malaise sample data to add to the Kotka uploads.
 This is the basic data shared by all wasps caught by Malaise trapping in Peru and Uganda.
 Often not needed, since the default data and sample data will often already contain everything in here.

+## kotka_template_subsample.csv

+Data to add to the Kotka uploads for subsamples.
+This is data for subsamples such as braconids, miscellaneous insects etc, separated from the main Malaise samples.
+Overwrites some of the basic data shared by individual wasps (e.g. "count", since there are several individuals).